drlauridsen/Enode-for-HA/README.md

 # Enode-for-HA
-Enode vehicle custom integration for Homeassistant
+A custom integration for Homeassistant, to access Enodes API for vehicles.
+Other devices/assets than vehicles, are not supported by the integration.

 Inspired by https://github.com/OldSmurf56/xpeng but I have chosen to make a custom integration instead of using nodered.